sairam1592/My-Movie-Shelf-Android-App/README.md

-# MY MOVIE SHELF ANDROID APP (A Take Home Assessment test project for Emerge, Auckland)
+# MY MOVIE SHELF ANDROID APP (A Take Home Assessment project for Emerge, Auckland)
+- I took this opportunity to use latest Android tools and technologies to build this massive fully functional Android App
+- Currently submitted for Review to Google Play Console, awaiting approval and release to Google Play Store
-- TOP5 Movies CRUD functionality
+- TOP 5 Movies CRUD functionality
 - The project consists of a simple mobile app for movie fans to showcase ordered lists of their favorite movies.
 Users should be able to create multiple "Top 5" lists that will be displayed on their profile.

 # Requirements